DSC-RRU/DSC-RRU-Website/README.md

-# DSC-RSU-Website
+# DSC-RRU-Website

 Developer Student Clubs are completely non-profitable university based community groups for students interested in Google developer technologies.
 Students from all undergraduate or graduate programs with an interest in growing as a developer are welcome.
 By joining a DSC, students grow their knowledge in a peer-to-peer learning environment and build solutions for local businesses and their community.
-DSC RSU was established in August, 2020 at Raksha Shakti University campus for School of Information Technology and Cyber Security.
-The official website under Google Developer’s DSC can be found [here](https://dsc.community.dev/raksha-shakti-university/) and the website under the Club can be found [here](https://dsc-rsu.github.io/DSC-RSU-Website/)
+DSC RRU was established in August, 2020 at Rashtriya Raksha University campus for School of Information Technology and Cyber Security.
+The official website under Google Developer’s DSC can be found <b>[HERE](https://dsc.community.dev/rashtriya-raksha-university/)</b> and the website under the Club can be found <b>[HERE](https://dsc-rru.github.io/DSC-RRU-Website/)</b>

-## The DSC RSU will plan several things listed below:
+## The DSC RRU will plan several things listed below:

 - Online sessions on students interested topics
 - Weekly meetups to have a count on the work and monthly meet with experts to get suggestions